ST-TOMAS-Workshop/stm32u5_workshop/lpbam/theory/theory.md

 In LPBAM Peripherals work down to STOP2 mode thanks to their own **independent clock request capability**.
 This is one of the key aspects of LPBAM subsystem mechanism which enables remarkable power saving.
-In other MCU we would had to wake up at every DMA transfer complete flag, with LPBAM subsystem this does not happen.
+In other MCUs, we would had to wake up at every DMA transfer complete flag, with LPBAM subsystem this does not happen.
 LPDMA HW automatically manages its own **clock gating**, so bus and kernel clocks are requested to RCC only when needed.
 This gives great contribution to achieve best optimization of dynamic clock and results into enormous power saving of the overall system.